brianwlynch/pplaunch/README.md

 **DISCLAIMER** - This is not an official TFC Product.
 If something does not work **DO NOT** contact TFC Support, they will not be able to help you!

 ## First launch
-Upon first launch, the TFC Instance will no be set.
+Upon first launch, the TFC Instance will not be set.
 Open the settings page (with the gear) and set your instance.

 ## Debug mode
 In the settings menu you can enable debug mode.
 Debug mode is checked to see if it is enabled every five seconds.
 Developer tools will open!
-The panel will continute to operate as normally.
+The panel will continue to operate as normally.
 Use the `console` tab in dev tools to see some logs.
 If the panel does connect to TFC, it **will not** redirect you until you disable debug mode.

 ## Changelog